-Projected by the architect Gino Coppedè between 1913 and 1927 this complex is formed by 18 palazzi (buildings) plus a number of other palazzine that surround the focal point of the zone which is a small square called Piazza Mincio, with a fountain called Fontana delle Rane (fountain of the frogs).
+Projected by the architect Gino Coppedè between 1913 and 1927, this complex is formed by 18 palazzi (buildings) plus a number of other palazzine that surround the focal point of the zone, which is a small square called Piazza Mincio.
+It has a fountain called Fontana delle Rane (fountain of the frogs).

 It is not a coincidence that the father of Italian horror cinema Dario Argento decided to set some of his movies here for its particular mixture of styles.

-Getting there: Tram lines 3 and 19 stop at Piazza Buenos Aires and enter in the zone by it’s main entrance represented by a big Arch on Via Tagliamento.
+Getting there: Tram lines 3 and 19 stop at Piazza Buenos Aires and enter the area through its main entrance represented by a big Arch on Via Tagliamento.

 Quartiere Coppedè | Art & culture, Relaxing | Free